 Of important note, Deerfield is also a village of artists.
 Deerfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Deerfield’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.85% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Deerfield telecommute to their jobs.
+Overall, about 10.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Deerfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deerfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Deerfield include Russian, Polish, Irish, and English.